 From this blog, I’ve come to the understanding that politics and travel are two things that will always coincide.

-Take the recent “Muslim Ban” for example.
-If that law were to have gone ahead, travellers wouldn’t have had the authority to enter the US if they had visited a list of Islamic countries within a certain time frame.
-And in the incident shown below, innocent civilians were banned from their own home, for no other reason than being a part of a religion that others fear.
+Take the recent “Muslim Ban” for example — if that law was to have gone ahead, travellers wouldn’t have had the authority to enter the US if they had visited a list of Islamic countries within a certain time frame.
+And as we saw, innocent civilians were banned from their own home, for no other reason than being a part of a religion that others fear.

-And this is only one example of how politics affects our ability to travel.
+And this is only one tiny example of how politics affects our ability to travel.

-That doesn’t mean forcing my opinions down your throat, or telling you who you should and shouldn’t vote for in the election.
-It simply means, when issues occur around the world, it’s ultimately down to you and I, to make them change – and spreading awareness is my way of doing so.
+That doesn’t mean I’m forcing my opinions down your throat, or telling you who you should and shouldn’t vote for in the election.
+It simply means, when issues occur around the world, it’s ultimately down to you and me to stand up for what you feel is right – and spreading awareness is my way of doing so.

-If I can influence one person to understand the importance of becoming globally and somewhat politically conscious – whether that be whilst in the comfort of their home or when on the road – then hey..
-Where’s the harm in that?
+Influencing even one person to understand the importance of becoming globally and somewhat politically/socially conscious – whether that be whilst in the comfort of their home or when on the road – is using your privilege wisely.

-Travelling the world is about indulging in different cultures, exploring other ways of living and experiencing life other than your own.
+Travelling the world is about exploring different cultures, observing other ways of living and experiencing life other than your own.
 The problem is, those lives you encounter are often filled with issues that desperately and urgently need our attention.

 Yes, travel is and always will be an escape – but, it’s also a freedom.
-It’s important to recognise that without even a brief understanding of the world and the people who rule it, that freedom could merely be taken away.
+It’s important to recognise that without even a brief understanding of the world and the people who rule it, for many people that freedom could instantly be taken away.

-I no longer want to worry about whether these posts are what people generally agree with; because there are millions of people around the world who don’t have the option to withhold even the most basic human rights, let alone the freedom to read this post.
+I no longer want to worry about whether these posts are what people generally agree with; because there are millions of people around the world who don’t even have access to the most basic human rights, let alone the freedom to travel.